Blokyk/starkid/docs/StarKid-overview.md

 ## The core model

-Recline aims to have as simple a mental model as possible; In fact, it can even be stated in just two sentences: "Commands (methods) accept arguments and options (parameters).
+StarKid aims to have as simple a mental model as possible; In fact, it can even be stated in just two sentences: "Commands (methods) accept arguments and options (parameters).
 You can create groups (classes) of related commands, and you can even have options for the